-At Dr. Teeth in Reno, we understand that going to the dentist can be stressful for many patients.
+At Dr. Teeth, we understand that going to the dentist can be stressful for many patients.
 If you struggle with dental anxiety or feel nervous about dental procedures, you’re not alone.
 Sedation options are available as part of our general dental care to help make routine visits less stressful.
-Dr. Alison Defilippi and her team are here to help with sedation dentistry.
-We use safe and effective oral conscious sedation to make your dental visit more comfortable and relaxed.
-You can get the care you need without worry.
+Dr. Alison Defilippi and her team provide sedation dentistry at her Reno, NV, dental office.

 What Is Sedation Dentistry?

 Sedation dentistry uses medication to help patients relax during dental procedures.
-At Dr. Teeth, we offer oral conscious sedation, a method that allows you to stay awake but in a deeply relaxed state.
+At Dr. Teeth, Dr. Defillipi offesr oral conscious sedation, a method that allows you to stay awake but in a deeply relaxed state.
 This type of sedation helps reduce feelings of anxiety, making it easier for you to undergo treatment without stress or discomfort.

 Oral conscious sedation is taken in pill form before your appointment.
 The sedative works to calm your nerves while keeping you aware enough to respond to questions or instructions from the dentist.
 Many patients report feeling drowsy or detached from the procedure, making it a much more pleasant experience.